-After the opening campfire on the first night, your pack will be dismissed to their campsites and there will be a Leader's Meeting in the Dining Hall.
+After the opening campfire on the first night there will be a mandatory leader's meeting in the Dining Hall.
 Attendance is very important so please plan to have at least one of your leaders attend.
-These meetings will include Pack Leaders, the Camp Director, and the Program Director.
+These meetings will include pack leaders, the Camp Director, and the Program Director.

 This will be a chance for you to ask questions and for the staff to give you details about upcoming program events.
 Even though these meetings will be brief, they are important, and your pack should be represented so you know what to expect.